 Compared with 2023, we see a significant increase in postproduction waste recycling rates.
 For example, our UAE refinery increased recycling rates from 43% to 89% by diverting its spent bleaching earth from landfill to cement co-processing for construction materials.
-Our UAE factory, ANJR, is working with Union Papermills to transport paperbased multi-material waste for recyclina.
+Our UAE factory, ANJR, is working with Union Papermills to transport paperbased multi-material waste for recycling.

 Overall waste intensity increased in 2024 vs 2023 by 11%, although some factories saw a reduction.
-Delmon. our KSA factory, reduced waste intensity from 15.8 kg/ton to 13 kg/ ton by increasing the usage efficiency of raw materials, as well as reducing the overall amount of solid waste produced.
+Delmon, our KSA factory, reduced waste intensity from 15.8 kg/ton to 13 kg/ ton by increasing the usage efficiency of raw materials, as well as reducing the overall amount of solid waste produced.

-I am encouraged by the progress that we have made in sustainability at IFFCO, particularly in our initiatives focused on post-production recycling and alternative waste management methods.
+focused on post-production recycling and alternative waste management methods.
 I am confident that, with the robust pipeline of projects ahead, we will continue to advance at a good pace, which will result in IFFCO becoming more sustainable in its operations.
 At the same time, these efforts will enable us to remain competitive in terms of costs.